 The perfect, hearty soup for a cold, rainy day, this white bean and chorizo soup with spinach is a flavorful comfort food that you’ll want to make again and again.

-Now that the cooler weather has arrived, I’m craving more soups and stews and have been making lots of homemade stocks and bone broths.
-Eating them plain, though, can get boring.
+Now that the cooler weather has arrived, I’m craving more soups and stews and have been making lots of homemade stocks and homemade bone broth.
+Eating broths plain, though, can get boring.

 This soup could be made in a similar way, adding in some rice.
-If you want to make this soup with rice, you should add in the rice towards the end, when you have 20-40 minutes left in the cooking time (depending not he type of rice you are using).
-You’ll also have to add a more broth or water.
+If you want to make this soup with rice, you should add in the rice towards the end, when you have 20-40 minutes left in the cooking time (depending on the type of rice you are using).
+You’ll also have to add more broth or water.

 I love this soup on a cold, rainy day.
 It’s filling and warms me up.
 I hope you enjoy it!

 - Put the white beans to soak in water overnight in enough water to cover them by several inches.
 They will double in size, and you should end up with around 4 cups of soaked beans.